Influencing dynamics on social networks without knowledge of network microstructure: Methods

 In the Ising Influence Maximization problem, the Ising system is influenced both by a field $\underline{h}=(h_1,h_2,...,h_N)$ which we can control as well as an ambient field $\underline{b}=(b_1,b_2,...,b_N)$ which is not controlled.
 We consider a constraint on $\underline{h}$ of the form:

 where $H$ is the total field budget.
-For this form of field budget we can tune the influence on each node continuously.
-It is also possible to consider different constraints, for example, that of identifying the optimal set of `target nodes' to have their states pinned \cite{lynn2018maximizing}.
 In Ref. \cite{lynn2016maximizing} the \emph{Ising Influence Maximisation} problem is defined as follows: given an Ising system $A$, $\underline{b}$, $\beta$ and a budget $H$, find a feasible control field $\underline{h}$, s.t $|\underline{h}| \leq H$, that maximises the magnetisation.
 That is, find an optimal control field $\underline{h}^*$, such that:

 The value of $M$ for a particular $\underline{h}$ can be estimated using the mean-field approximation.
 It is also possible to estimate it using higher order variational approximations \cite{lynn2018maximizing,opper2001advanced}.